Quantifying Genetic Innovation: Mathematical Foundations for the Topological Study of Reticulate Evolution: Introduction

-\bparagraph{Mathematical Contributions} One key feature of the barcode signatures of recombination studied here is that they depend only on the \emph{metric structure} on an evolutionary history, i.e., the genetic distances between organisms---in our formalism, the Hamming distance, or monotonic transformations thereof such as the Jukes-Cantor distance.
+One key feature of the barcode signatures of recombination studied here is that they depend only on the \emph{metric structure} on an evolutionary history, i.e., the genetic distances between organisms---in our formalism, the Hamming distance, or monotonic transformations thereof such as the Jukes-Cantor distance.
 In fact, these barcodes are given by a standard construction which associates barcodes to any finite metric space $M$.
-In this construction, one first builds a 1-parameter family of simplicial complexes $\Rips(M)$ called the \emph{Vietoris-Rips filtration (VRF)}.
+In this construction, one first builds a 1-parameter family of simplicial complexes $\Rips(M)$ called the \emph{Vietoris--Rips filtration (VRF)}.

 The topological study of VRFs is a central theoretical problem in topological data analysis.
 While some fundamental results about VRFs are well known, including a stability theorem \cite{chazal2009gromov,chazal2014persistence,blumberg2017universality}, relatively little is known about concrete computations of the topology of VRFs, outside of special cases; even for points distributed uniformly on a circle or ellipse, the problem is already non-trivial, and has been the subject of recent research \cite{adamaszek2017vietoris,adamaszek2017vietorisB}.